 Loss of Use

-If you can’t live in your home due to covered damages, your ‘loss of use’ coverage can help pay for a temporary place to stay and basic living expenses such as food, laundry, parking, etc.
+If you can’t live in your home due to covered damages—like a hurricane that batters eastern Virginia—your ‘loss of use’ coverage can help pay for a temporary place to stay and basic living expenses such as food, laundry, parking, etc.

 Personal property coverage protects your stuff both inside and outside your home.
-So, if your couch is ruined due to a burst pipe or your laptop is swiped at a coffee shop, homeowners insurance has your back.
+So, if your couch is ruined due to a burst pipe or your iPhone is pickpocketed while you’re shopping at the Crystal City Mall, homeowners insurance has your back.
 With Lemonade, if your insurance claim is approved, you’ll receive the replacement cost of your personal belongings back in your pocket.

-If your neighbor slips and falls on an ice sheet on your driveway, you could be held liable.
+If your neighbor slips and falls on an ice sheet on your driveway after a winter Nor’easter, you could be held liable.
 If someone is injured on your property, or anyone on your policy causes damage to someone else’s property or stuff, your insurance company should have you covered.